An employer can make a role redundant if they:

 If you need advice about redundancy pay, your union will be able to help.

-Voluntary redundancy
+Voluntary redundancy in Australia

 When an employer needs to make roles redundant, they may instead invite staff to apply for a voluntary redundancy: a financial incentive for some staff to leave voluntarily, to avoid the need for compulsory retrenchments.

-Redundancy and unfair dismissal
+Redundancy pay and unfair dismissal

 Your employer is not allowed to hire someone else to replace the person whose role is being made redundant.
 In other words, employers cannot use redundancy as an excuse to get rid of employees.
-Nor should your employer failure to consult the workforce about redundancies or fail to offer suitable redeployments to affected staff where possible.

 If you have been made redundant in a way that you feel was unfair, you may be able to challenge this decision, including by filing for unfair dismissal.
 Ask your union for advice if this is the case.